Iranian investigator says Israel likely behind attack on container ship | Law-Order

 Iranian investigator says Israel likely behind attack on container ship

-Iran's state-run shipping company IRISL said on Friday it would take legal action to identify the perpetrators of the attack, which is called terrorism and naval piracy.
+Iran's state-run shipping company IRISL said it would take legal action to identify the perpetrators of the attack, which it called terrorism and naval piracy.
 The incident came two weeks after an Israeli-owned ship the MV HELIOS RAY was hit by an explosion in the Gulf of Oman.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)